The Bankrate promise

 America’s savings crisis

-For those in this no- or low-savings category, gamification may be able to help, motivating you to save and have fun while you’re at it.
-Unlike the traditional method of saving money—which takes time to yield results even as savings rates rise—a gamified experience instantly rewards you for your efforts.
+For consumers in this no- or low-savings category, gamification may be able to help, motivating them to save and have fun while they’re at it.
+Unlike traditional budgeting — which takes time to yield results even as savings rates rise — a gamified experience instantly grants rewards for consumers

 “The main action that happens in a gamified system is that they tend to be very focused on providing people with immediate positive reinforcement that repeats with every action the user makes,” says Gabe Zichermann, an author and gamification expert.

 It’s all mental

 When we experience something pleasurable, like winning a prize, our brains produce a chemical called dopamine.
 We’re hard-wired to prefer pleasure over pain, says Syble Solomon, a specialist in financial psychology and creator of Money Habitudes, an online game that gives insight into different money personalities.
 So naturally, we’re motivated to do what we find satisfying.

 Generally, for gamification to motivate someone to change their behavior, there needs to be both tangible rewards, like money, and rewards internal to the game, like points or badges.
 Rewards don’t have to be consistent, gamification expert Zichermann says.
 And if you receive them too often, you could get bored.

-“You want a combination of predictable and unpredictable to really drive the right kind of behavior and feel like there’s a chance for the reward to be even better,” Zichermann says.
+“You want a combination of predictable and unpredictable to really drive the right kind of behavior and feel like there’s a chance for the reward to be even better,” he says.

 But does it help you save?

 Gamification can make saving money fun, but can it help consumers meet their goals?
 There is some evidence suggesting that it works.

 Commonwealth, an organization helping people become financially secure, has conducted studies and developed games like SavingsQuest, an online and mobile tool designed to mimic fitness trackers, like Fitbit, but for tracking savings.

 In another study by Commonwealth, Walmart MoneyCard users who were offered the chance to win cash for saving money ended up saving 35 percent more, on average, a year after the initiative launched.